Interest Rate Policy

 • Incidental risk factors: Certain risks may be exceptionally identified while underwriting a loan application, attributing to the aspects like customer behavior, geography-specific risks, etc. The risk from these factors, and the costs associated with managing them, are to be evaluated on a case-to-case basis.

 3. The cost of the premium is assumed at 2.56% which is also the average cost of operation for a fairly grown company with an AUM of Rs 2000 Crs in the industry.
-The cost of operation during the formative years of Aham Housing Finance will be much higher but for the sake of applying a reasonable cost to derive benchmark rates, a conservative approach is taken.
+The cost of operation during the formative years of AHAM HOUSING FINANCE LIMITED (formerly known as Aham Housing Finance Private Limited) will be much higher but for the sake of applying a reasonable cost to derive benchmark rates, a conservative approach is taken.

 4. The first component as mentioned in the above table would largely impact BR.